 I’d expect that the number “among those who do seek knowledge” from social media is only going to increase, wouldn’t you?
 Whether nonprofit or private sector leadership, those future leaders and funders will soon all be digital natives.
 Twitter is where I predict those conversations will continue to take place and build momentum.

 And yes, people, influencer relations takes work and time.
 You’ll need to pay close attention at the Twitter listening post, identify your list of influencers and continually cull it.
 But, this is where your context will emerge and where you’ll see patterns in the industry conversations that matter.
 This is where you’ll discover the best clues about how to engage with, and become, a key influencer in your unique sphere.

 In my (studied) opinion, “loving up” your key topic and contributors is the crux of a smart, sustainable, long term, strategy.
 Stalker-ish as it may sound, it is not.
 SO FEW in the nonprofit world, specifically, have committed to this sort of love-driven approach (for lack of time/money/B2B engagement understanding).
 Thus, there is all the more opportunity in being THE organization to curate a stream can immediately and become a leading resource (as per that Hewlett Foundation study).

 Quiet Power.
 Social Capital.

 As it is for so many of the best things in life, patience is a virtue.
 The greatest rewards come when you build solid foundations of “love” in your networks.
 Connections I’ve long since made with New York Times writers and NPR reporters, for example, may have originally had no immediately obvious through line.
-But, laying long-term influencer relations groundwork like that means I have a lot of social capital to leverage for clients.
+But, building on long-term influencer relations groundwork in that way means I now have plenty of social capital to leverage for clients.
 Quiet power.